cfe84/gitomatic/README.md

 Define steps using the following keys:

+### Docker

 - `image`: name of image to execute.
 It must be a file.
 - `script`: script to execute in the image.
 - `artifacts`: an artifact name, and the mounting point in the container

+### Local tasks

+🚨 local tasks run alongside your build script.
+You don't benefit from any isolation.
+If gitomatic doesn't run in a container, assume that anyone with write access to your repos will execute whatever they want.

+ENV variable `ALLOW_TASKS` must be set to `true`.

+- `task` is the name of the task in the `tasks` folder.
+- `parameters` is a set of parameters to be passed to the task.

 ## build script